banerjek/folio-utils/README.md

 # FOLIO utilities

-A collection of minimal lightweight utilities to interact with FOLIO using cURL.
-Virtually all of them assume you have the following files in your working directory:
+A collection of lightweight utilities to interact with FOLIO using cURL.
+Virtually all assume you have the following files in your working directory:

 - *tenant* -- contains the ID of your FOLIO tenant
 - *okapi.url* -- contains the okapi URL for your tenant